MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/xal-partner-token.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, authentication, sign-in ms.localizationpriority: medium
 ---

-# XAL: The Xbox Live authentication library
+# Using Xbox Live tokens for custom web service authentication

-In addition to Xbox Live services, Xbox Live tokens can also be used by title-specific, custom web services for authentication and authorization.
+Xbox Live tokens can be used by custom, title-specific web services for authentication and authorization.

 Custom web services allow you to use user, title, and device claims that are contained in the Xbox Live token.

 ## Retrieve an Xbox Live partner token for your own service

 To retrieve the Xbox Live partner token for your own service, an endpoint configuration that uses an Xbox Live token is required.

-The game then requests the Xbox Live partner token for this endpoint by using the XalGetTokenAndSignatureSilently API through the following flow:
+The game then requests the Xbox Live partner token for this endpoint by calling `XalUserGetTokenAndSignatureSilentlyAsync` using the following flow:

-1. Create a XalUserGetTokenAndSignatureArgs object
+1. Create a `XalUserGetTokenAndSignatureArgs` object:

 ```c
 XalUserGetTokenAndSignatureArgs tokenAndSigArgs = {};
     tokenAndSigArgs.method = "GET";